-Recovery options should be reliable, timely, and comply with applicable laws, regulatory and other requirements.
+Recovery options should be reliable, timely, and comply with applicable laws, regulatory and other operational requirements.
 There should be a high degree of confidence that the CU would be able to implement the outlined recovery options during extreme stress events.
 The recovery plan should clearly outline the credit union's operational readiness and outline how the recovery options would be executed.
 The costs (e.g. discounts on asset sales), and time to execute the recovery options should be considered, as should the extent to which the identified recovery options are mutually exclusive and/or dependent.
-If there are any regulatory approvals required, the anticipated timeline for such approvals should be described.
+If there are any regulatory approvals required, they should be identified and the anticipated timeline for such approvals should be described.